Go Ad-Free

 A Resurgence of Measles Around the Globe:

-The European Society of Clinical Microbiology and Infectious Diseases met recently in Barcelona, Spain.
-At those meetings it was revealed that global measles cases have almost doubled over the last year from 170,000 cases in 2022 to over 320,000 cases in 2023.
-Health officials have counted actual cases to reach those numbers, but they estimate that the true incidence is in the millions.
+The European Society of Clinical Microbiology and Infectious Diseases met in Barcelona, Spain in 2024.
+At those meetings investigators revealed that global measles cases have almost doubled, from 170,000 cases in 2022 to over 320,000 cases in 2023.
+Health officials counted actual cases to reach those numbers, but they estimate that the true incidence is in the millions.
 People with cases that are not severe may not seek health care and thus may not get counted.

-Vaccination rates have been falling in many countries.
+Vaccination rates have been falling in many countries, including the US.
 Measles is not a benign infection.
 Young children may develop pneumonia, brain swelling and severe diarrhea.
 An infection can kill undernourished children.

 The History of Measles in the US: